Ammar-Bin-Yasir/PF-Theory-Project/README.md

 ## 4. How to Run the Program

-1. Place `students.txt` in the same directory as the executable
+1. Place `data.csv` in the same directory as the executable
 2. Compile the source code using any standard C++ compiler
 3. Run the program and interact using the menu-driven interface